Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Asakusa is a more traditional area, located northeast of Tokyo, and mostly known for the Senso-Ji temple which is located there.
 It’s a Buddhist temple dedicated to the goddess Kannon, and it’s Tokyo’s oldest temple, it was founded in 645!
 It’s free to visit the temple, and it’s one of the most popular places in Tokyo, it’s always crowded there!
 You get to the temple via the Kaminarimon, the thunder gate!

 In Asakusa, it’s possible to see (from afar) the Tokyo Skytree, a broadcasting tower which 634 meters (2080 ft.) high.
-It’s possible to get on top.
-Click here to buy your ticket online.
+It’s possible to get on top to enjoy an impressive view!
+It’s very famous in the country!
+Check out this article listing several famous Japan landmarks!

 Don’t miss the Asahi tower and its golden poop!